oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * improve secrets for phone searching (add more)
 * array_unique for feedbacks & feedback searches
 * wrap all search records into object with parsed link (and show it for premium users)
+* improve secrets modifier, add brackets for secreted values (just user to know what is hidden)